With AAPI Heritage month upon us, this post recognizes the challenges this group has overcome to help make basic fundamental rights available for all.

 Domestic Workers Alliance march, date unknown, Image from Innovate Podcast

-The triumphs of the Asian American and Pacific Islander communities are highlighted by their strength, passion for justice, and willingness to work with other minority communities to combat racism and unfair working conditions.
+The triumphs of the Asian American and Pacific Islander communities are highlighted by strength, a passion for justice, and a willingness to work with other minority communities to combat racism and unfair working conditions.
 As we celebrate the diversity within the AAPI community and explore the multi-faceted connections of the AAPI community’s influence on American history and culture, we will continue to highlight a closer look at the struggle for labor rights, matters on environmental justice, immigration and resiliency, and all things relating to culture.

 This article was a collaborative effort from members of our AAPI group.